top of page

 Sometimes you may choose to go to counseling to grow as a person because you are wanting to leave old patterns behind or make personal progress towards an important goal to you.
 This is a big reason people go to premarital counseling.

 It is also really normal to go through times when you feel less well as a person or notice you just "feel off".
 This could be feeling more anxious or not sleeping or feeling down and not being able to shake it.
 Sometimes that is because something difficult in the past or present has happened in your life or because a life transition has been harder than expected.
 Hello Pandemic.
+It could also be postpartum or after a big promotion or getting out of college and entering the workforce.
+It might be to process a big event in your life.

 It is normal to need support.
 Everyone goes through times when that support is not as extensive as they need or they are re-growing their support networks.
 This is a great time to include a counselor.